bareos/bareos/manuals/en/developers/mediaformat.md

 Record Headers and Record Data.
 The CheckSum field is a 32 bit checksum of the block data and the block header but not including the CheckSum field.
 The Block Header is always immediately followed by a Record Header.
-If the tape is damaged, a Bacula utility will be able to recover as much information as possible from the tape by recovering blocks which are valid.
-The Block header is written using the Bacula serialization routines and thus is guaranteed to be in machine independent format.
+If the tape is damaged, a Bareos utility will be able to recover as much information as possible from the tape by recovering blocks which are valid.
+The Block header is written using the Bareos serialization routines and thus is guaranteed to be in machine independent format.
 See below for version 2 of the block header.